GeWu-Lab/MWAFM/readme.md

    [Clotho-AQA](https://zenodo.org/record/6473207) and [AQA-MUSIC-AVQA](https://gewu-lab.github.io/MUSIC-AVQA/)

 3. **Data pre-processing**

    We follow exact the same setting data format as [MUSIC AVQA](https://gewu-lab.github.io/MUSIC-AVQA/).

+   **Notice:** We examined the original annotation files of Clotho-AQA and found that the official open-source annotations were not cleansed, resulting in discrepancies where different annotators provided different answers for the same question.
+As a result, we performed a simple filtering process where we considered a question to have the correct answer if it had at least two identical answers Based on this filtering process, we obtained a new and more accurate annotation file.
+The files in 'metadata' folder are described as follows

+   - 'single_word\_[train/val/test].csv', Does not contain samples with answers *yes* and *no*.
+   - 'single_word\_[train/val/test]\_clean.csv', Does not contain samples with answers *yes* and *no*.
+(Cleaned data)
+   - 'clotho_aqa\_[train/val/test]\_clean.csv', Contains samples with answers *yes* and *no*.
+(Cleaned data)
+   - 'binary\_[train/val/test]\_clean.csv', Include only samples with answers *yes* and *no*.
+(Cleaned data)

 4. **Train and evaluate**